learn-co-curriculum/cssi-2.2-variables-and-assignment/Readme.md

 >students
 30
 ```
-If we reassign the variable, the value changes.
-We can change what’s in the bucket by putting something new in.

 Variables store data, and that data can be reassigned with the = sign.
 ```
 >var instructors = 4
 >instructors